 Nightmare

-Dreams of arrest can reflect feelings of being trapped or a desire for freedom.
+Dreams of being arrested may reflect feelings of restriction, guilt, or a desire for accountability.

 Psychology-informed Symbolic & cultural lenses Educational — not diagnostic Reviewed May 2026 Our approach →